AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES2017_async-and-await.md

 # Chapter 19: ES2017 Async and Await

-ES2017 introduced a new way of working with promises, called "async/await".
+ES2017 introduced a new way of working with promises, called async and await.

 &nbsp;

 ## `Promise` review

-Before we dive in this new syntax let's quickly review how we would usually write a promise:
+Before we dive into this new strategy, let’s quickly review how we would usually write a promise:

 ```javascript
 // fetch a user from github